 Google Wallets: Google Embraces Bitcoin?

-In past years, we have seen that google hasn’t been the biggest fan of cryptocurrency, though as the space has continued to grow, Google seems to be changing their mind.
-Google’s choice to support Bitcoin with their payment solutions on products such as Coinbase Card shows that despite their past rocky relationship, Google is starting to embrace the blockchain technology, though whether that is out of customer satisfaction or genuine belief in the technology, we don’t know.
+In past years, we have seen that Google hasn’t been the biggest fan of cryptocurrency, though as the space has continued to grow, Google seems to be changing its mind.
+Google’s choice to support Bitcoin with their payment solutions on products such as Coinbase Card shows that despite their past rocky relationship, Google is starting to embrace blockchain technology, whether that is out of customer satisfaction or genuine belief in the technology, we don’t know.

 CaptainAltcoin's writers and guest post authors may or may not have a vested interest in any of the mentioned projects and businesses.
 None of the content on CaptainAltcoin is investment advice nor is it a replacement for advice from a certified financial planner.
 The views expressed in this article are those of the author and do not necessarily reflect the official policy or position of CaptainAltcoin.com